 Clean feeders regularly

 The National Wildlife Health Center recommends cleaning bird baths and feeders with a solution of nine parts water to one part bleach.
-(If there is visible debris, scrub it off before soaking in the bleach solution.)
+(If there is visible debris, such as feces, scrub it off before soaking in the bleach solution.)
 Dry out the feeder before hanging it back up.
 Project FeederWatch, a joint effort between Cornell Lab of Ornithology and Birds Canada, recommends cleaning seed feeders every two weeks or so.
-Double the frequency of cleaning if you suspect disease a-lurking.
+Double the frequency of cleaning if you suspect the presence of disease at all.
+It's always better to be safe than sorry.

 Tidy below the feeder

 This can mean raking or shoveling up feces and hulls (seed casings)—particularly those that are moldy, wet, or spoiled—and throwing them out, Project Feederwatch recommends.
 That’ll also help prevent scattered food from attracting rodents.
-On snow-covered lawns, scraping off a few layers of snow should do the trick.
+On snow-covered lawns, scraping off a few layers of white stuff should do the trick.

 Share the wealth

-Spread out food among a couple feeders so there’s less opportunity for sick birds to touch and contaminate each other, says the National Wildlife Health Center.
+Disease spreads more easily in confined spaces and when groups are concentrated, so having multiple feeders can help prevent disease.
+Spreading out food among a few feeders provides less opportunities for sick birds to touch and contaminate others, says the National Wildlife Health Center.